Ambrevar/dotfiles/README.md

 ==========

 Git makes it possible to use your home folder as a git repo, thus versioning all files directly.
-To fetch source from Git repo:
+To do so:

     cd
     git init